Miracloon/pflotran-documentation/source/theory_guide/mode_reactive_transport.rst

    z_j \sum_{i \ne j} z_i \Gamma_{ji},\\
    &=0.

-Since charge
-is conserved by the ion exchange reactions, the transport equations coupled to ion exchange must also conserve charge.
+Since charge is conserved by the ion exchange reactions, the transport equations coupled to ion exchange must also conserve charge and as a result no additional constraints are needed.

 Exchange Capacity
 ^^^^^^^^^^^^^^^^^